Jaylouisw/ProjectCollatz/REDDIT_POST.md

 - Tracks peak performance rates accurately
 - Saves results to timestamped JSON file in `benchmarks/` folder

-**What to report:**
+**Benchmark Results:**
-- Just send the `benchmarks/benchmark_results_YYYYMMDD_HHMMSS.json` file via pull request!
+- The tool generates a `benchmarks/benchmark_results_YYYYMMDD_HHMMSS.json` file
-- Fork the repository, add your file to `benchmarks/`, and create a PR
+- Contains complete system specs and performance metrics
-- The file automatically includes whether your system was optimized
+- Can be shared via pull request to the repository
-- See CONTRIBUTING.md for detailed submission steps
+- See CONTRIBUTING.md for submission guidelines

 **For best results:**
 - Run `python launcher.py` first to fully optimize your system